viRingbells/switch-case/README.md

 #### switcher.switch(...input) / switcher.dispatch(...input)

 Start to dispatch that input for every case.
 If a condition is matched, the corresponding case result will be hanled.

+### overwrite

+You can overwite the following methods to customize the switcher

 #### swticher.prepare(...input) @overwrite